How to Fix a Leaking Shower Pan

 The Glass Re-Install and Finish!

-Now with proper waterproofing, the shower will be good for a couple decades at least.
-And, by replacing just the shower base instead of the whole thing, the client got a permanent fix for a little over half of what nuking everything to the studs would have cost.
+This is how you can fix a leaking shower pan.
+With a properly waterproofed base, the tile shower will be good for a couple decades at least.
+And, by fixing just the leaking shower pan base instead of the whole thing, the client got a permanent solution for half of what nuking everything to the studs would have cost.
+Yay fixes!